3D Field of Junctions: A Noise-Robust, Training-Free Structural Prior for Volumetric Inverse Problems: Additional Results

-\Cref{fig:ct_p50_slice_results_appendix}, \Cref{fig:ct_p100_slice_results_appendix}, and \Cref{fig:ct_p1000_slice_results_appendix} present axial, sagittal, and coronal slices of reconstructed 3D volumes across datasets, at noise levels \textit{P50}, \textit{P100}, and \textit{P1000}, respectively. \method{} preserves boundaries, interfaces, and material transitions more consistently than other methods, while $\mathrm{R}^2\text{-Gaussian}$ fails to recover a 3D volume for most of the datasets, instead overfitting to the limited projection views.
-TV-based reconstructions exhibit characteristic blocky artifacts and detail loss, while Filter2Noise reduces noise but simultaneously removes fine boundaries.
-Altogether, these slice views demonstrate that \method{} provides a more faithful reconstruction of internal anatomy and geometry, even under highly degraded sparse-view and extremely low-dose CT conditions.
+\Cref{fig:ct_p50_slice_results_appendix,fig:ct_p100_slice_results_appendix,fig:ct_p1000_slice_results_appendix} present axial, sagittal, and coronal slices of reconstructed 3D volumes across datasets at noise levels \textit{P50}, \textit{P100}, and \textit{P1000}, respectively.
+These slice views show that \method{} preserves boundaries, interfaces, and material transitions more consistently than other methods, while R$^2$-Gaussian often overfits to the limited projection views and fails to recover coherent 3D structure.
+TV-based reconstructions exhibit blocky artifacts and detail loss, while Filter2Noise reduces noise but can remove fine boundaries.
+Together, the projection and slice comparisons show that \method{} better preserves internal geometry under highly degraded sparse-view and low-dose CT conditions, even when PSNR alone does not rank it first in every setting.